-I am sure as individuals we have an eternal gratitude towards the great gift this planet has given us – the gift of life, nature and our human intellect.
+I am sure as individuals we have eternal gratitude towards the great gift this planet has given us – the gift of life, nature, and our human intellect.
 I am sure each one of us is doing our bit to preserve the sanctity of it.
 Kudos for that!

 So, STH is going green too.
 We all know that for us green means – as desired, on time, in budget and at-par, right?

 When the status for a task is done on time or when the project/task is accomplished for as much expenditure as it was planned or when the quality is as expected – we use green to show the status.
 In our context too, green means “Go”.

 What You Will Learn: